-Finally, we take this opportunity to thank all SDGs Goal Leads EDAN, CARITAS KENYA, AMREF, FEMNET, Organisation of Africa Youth, WWF Kenya, Article 19 and all SDGs Kenya Forum members and partners who submitted input for consolidation of this report.
-We could like to appreciate Mark Irura-Development Gateway, Kavengo Matundu, Steve Kenei-Development Initiative, Sandra Musoga - Article 19 and Emmanuel Manyasa-Twaweza for continuously aiding the lead drafters.
-In equal measure, we value IPPF-Africa Region, Article 19, CARITAS Kenya, Sightsavers and CIVICUS who facilitated key stakeholders meetings to consolidate CSOs VNR Report.
+Finally, we take this opportunity to thank all the SDGs Kenya Forum members and partners who submitted input and reports for consolidation of this report.
+We could like to appreciate Mark Irura-Development Gateway, Kavengo Matundu and Emmanuel Manyasa-Twaweza for continuously aiding the lead drafters.
+Special thank you to Friedrich-Ebert-Stiftung (FES) for supporting printing the publication.
+In equal measure, we value IPPF-Africa Region, Article 19, CARITAS Kenya, Sightsavers and CIVICUS who facilitated key stakeholders meetings to facilitate the consolidation of the CSOs VNR Report.

-Florence Syevuo Coordinator
+Florence Syevuo

-SDGs Kenya Forum
+Coordinator SDGs Kenya Forum Dulles

-Edwinah Orowe Advocacy Advisor
+Edwinah Orowe Advocacy Advisor SightSavers

-SightSavers